 Accessing El Nido has become much easier in recent years.
 The only airline that flies from Manila to Lio Airport El Nido is AirSWIFT, previously known as Island Transvoyager, or ITI Air is the fastest and the most convenient way.
 Lio Airport was reopened in 2015 which is only a 25-minute ride to the town and is the easiest access to El Nido from Manila.
 The one-way trip usually starts at 6,000 pesos (111 USD) which may not be feasible for travelers on a budget, but the ease of access makes up for the price.

 UPDATE as of May 3, 2017: The Puerto Princesa Airport has upgraded and is now called Puerto Princesa International Airport.
-The departure and arrival is now along the Puerto Princesa North Road National Highway.
-The old airport was on Rizal Ave.
+The departure and arrival areas are now along the Puerto Princesa North Road National Highway.
+(The old airport was on Rizal Ave.)

 For travelers on a budget, domestic airlines such as Philippine Airlines, Cebu Pacific, and AirAsia fly from Manila to Puerto Princesa International Airport, Palawan.
 Philippine Airlines flies 3x a day, Cebu Pacific flies 4x a day, and AirAsia flies 5x a day to Puerto Princesa respectively.
 From the new Puerto Princesa Airport, you have two options to get to El Nido – by bus or by shuttle van.